brandonsides/grundfunken/README.md

-# Phonk
+# Grundfunken

-**Phonk** is a terrible, no-purpose, experimental programming language that is currently slated to become the best, most-used, most widely critically- and popularly-acclaimed programming language of all time by the year 2274.
+**Grundfunken** is a terrible, no-purpose, experimental programming language that is currently slated to become the best, most-used, most widely critically- and popularly-acclaimed programming language of all time by the year 2274.

 # Build and Install

-The Phonk interpro-compiler\* is currently not distributed in binary form, so it will need to be compiled from source using the [Go compiler](https://go.dev/dl/), version 1.22 or higher.
+The Grundfunken interpro-compiler\* is currently not distributed in binary form, so it will need to be compiled from source using the [Go compiler](https://go.dev/dl/), version 1.22 or higher.

 # The Basics

-The most important unit of code in Phonk is the *expression*; an expression is simply a semantic unit that can be *evaluated*; that is, resolved to a *value*.
+The most important unit of code in Grundfunken is the *expression*; an expression is simply a semantic unit that can be *evaluated*; that is, resolved to a *value*.

-All Phonk programs are ultimately expressions, constructed from smaller expressions connected by the language's syntactic constructs.
-Likewise, any expression is a valid Phonk program; the simplest valid Phonk programs, then, are literals of the fundamental types, say `string`:
+All Grundfunken programs are ultimately expressions, constructed from smaller expressions connected by the language's syntactic constructs.
+Likewise, any expression is a valid Grundfunken program; the simplest valid Grundfunken programs, then, are literals of the fundamental types, say `string`:

 ```
 "hello world"
 ```

-The above is a valid Phonk program that evaluates to the string "hello world"; saving it as `hello-world.ph` and running it, we see that the interpreter outputs the string as the program's
+The above is a valid Grundfunken program that evaluates to the string "hello world"; saving it as `hello-world.gf` and running it, we see that the interpreter outputs the string as the program's
 result:

 ```
-% ./phonk -input hello-world.ph
+% ./drive -input hello-world.gf
 Result: hello world
 ```

 # Types

-The current fundamental types in Phonk are *integers*, *booleans*, *strings*, *arrays*, *objects*, and *functions*.
+The current fundamental types in Grundfunken are *integers*, *booleans*, *strings*, *arrays*, *objects*, and *functions*.
 Here are example literals of the various types:

 - integer: `1`, `45`, `-16`